mladedav/canny-edge-detection-gimp-plugin/README.md

 Created as a semestral work for subject BI-PGA (Programming of Graphical Application) on Faculty of Information Technology, Czech Technical University in Prague

-Documentation in Czech can be found here - https://edux.fit.cvut.cz/archive/B171/BI-PGA/student/mladedav/dokumentace1
+Documentation in Czech can be found in this repository

 # License